lssfau/ExaStencils/README.md

 *  locate /Documentation/IntelliJ/ExaStencils.xml
 *  ok

-You should also have a look at the coding guidelines found in /Documentation/CodingGuidelines.scala

-If you are used to Eclipse, setting the keymap to Eclipse style may be helpful:
+If you are used to another IDE, e.g. Eclipse, setting the keymap to an according style may be helpful:
 *  File -> Settings -> Keymap -> Eclipse

 ### Compiling the Generator